MuTecEn/MusiQAl/README.md

 ## Download data

-Please make sure to download the wav files, video frames, and features.
+Please make sure to download the wav files, video frames, features, and JSON files from this link: https://zenodo.org/records/13623449
-Json files of QA Pairs:

 ## Run AVST